 What Causes PTSD?

 Post-traumatic stress disorder or PTSD is most associated with military service trauma, but you could experience other traumatic events that trigger this condition.
 A painful injury, sexual abuse or a period of intense psychological trauma can all be underlying causes of PTSD.
-People with this condition often turn to substance use to numb and escape the pain.
+To cope with the intense emotions, many afflicted by this mental health disorder resort to substance use as a means of escape.

 PTSD Symptoms

 If you’ve experienced or witnessed a traumatic event, lingering memories may cause anxiety, behavioral changes and flashbacks of the event.
-Some people may experience co-occurring PTSD, which happens when they turn to substances such as drugs and alcohol to self-medicate.
+Some people may experience co-occurring substance use disorders, which happen when people with mental illness turn to substances such as drugs and alcohol to self-medicate.
 Symptoms fall under the following categories:

 Mood Symptoms